Benny-Lewis/super-roo/.roo/rules/superroo-workspace.md

 ### 👁️ REVIEW EARLY, REVIEW OFTEN

-Code review is automatic after task completion (superpowers-code/debug).
+Code review is automatic after task completion (superroo-code/debug).
 Catch issues before they compound.

 ---

-## If You're Bypassing Superpowers Modes
+## If You're Bypassing SuperRoo Modes

 **Stop and ask:**
-- Why am I not using a superpowers mode?
+- Why am I not using a SuperRoo mode?
 - Is this serious work?
-(If yes → use superpowers mode)
+(If yes → use SuperRoo mode)
 - Am I bypassing for convenience?
 (If yes → stop, use proper mode)

 The discipline exists to catch bugs early, maintain quality, and ensure